MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/prepare-teams-toolkit.md

 You can use the CLI with the `teamsfx` command.
 Verify that the command is working by running `teamsfx -h`.

 > [!CAUTION]
-> Before you can run TeamsFx in PowerShell terminals, you must enable the "remote signed" execution policy for PowerShell.
+> Before you can run TeamsFx in PowerShell terminals, you must enable the **remote signed** execution policy for PowerShell.

 ---

 ## Set up your Teams development tenant

-A **tenant** is like a space, or a container for your organization in Teams, where you chat, share files, and run meetings.
+A **tenant** is a space or a container for your organization in Teams, where you chat, share files, and run meetings.
 This space is also where you upload and test your app.
 Let's verify if you're ready to develop with the tenant.

-### Check for app upload option
+### Check for upload an app option

 After creating the app, you must load your app in Teams without distributing it.
 This process is known as app uploading.
 Sign in to your Microsoft 365 account to view this option.

    > [!NOTE]
-   > App uploading is necessary for previewing and testing apps in Teams local environment.
-If it isn't enabled, you won't be able to preview and test your app in Teams local environment.
+   > Ensure that you enable app uploading to preview and test apps in Teams local environment.

-Do you already have a tenant, and an admin access?
+Do you already have a tenant and an admin access?
 Let's check if you really do!

 Verify if you can upload apps in Teams:

 1. In the Teams client, select the **Apps** icon.
 1. Select **Manage your apps**.
 1. Select **Upload an app**.
 1. Look for the option to **Upload a custom app**.
-If the option is visible, you've enabled uploading apps.
+If the option is visible, you've enabled custom app upload.

    :::image type="content" source="../../assets/images/include-files/custom-upload.png" alt-text="Screenshot shows the selection of Upload a custom app highlighted in red.":::